The Scoring System Used To Evaluate The MAT

 - MAT is a cheaper and shorter test to take as compared with other standardized admission tests.

 MAT measures your ability to understand relationships between two pairs of terms.
 Your knowledge of words and understanding of correlation between them is put to test in these questions.
-The results of MAT are indicative of abilities of candidates to
+The results of this test are indicative of abilities of candidates to

 - Solve problems